New Mexico primary holds implications for Legislature and prosecutor in Alec Baldwin case

 New Mexico has a closed primary system that limits participation to voters who register with major parties, leaving out Independent or unaffiliated voters, but not Libertarians.

 Making it through to the general election might hinge on small margins because of generally low turnout.
-About 117,000 ballots were cast in early and absentee voting prior to Tuesday, out of about 1.3 million registered voters.
+About 164,000 ballots were cast in early, absentee and in-person voting as of the afternoon, out of about 1.3 million registered voters.

 Democrats are picking district attorneys in crime-weary Albuquerque and the Santa Fe area, where Alec Baldwin is scheduled to stand trial in July in the fatal shooting of a cinematographer.